wolfSSL/wolfssh-examples/Espressif/ESP32/ESP32-SSH-Server/README.md

 ```

-When the SSH server is running, but nothing interesting is happening, the main thread will continued to periodically
+When the SSH server is running, but nothing interesting is happening, the main thread will continue to periodically
 show a message:

 ```text